 As you move to a PlayBox, visualize the ideal shot, think and feel your way through the mechanics of your swing, and trust you are making the right shot.
 Do not over-think the strategy during your execution.
 In golf, thinking while swinging is a sure-fire way to end up in the lake you are trying to avoid.

 Once you see the creative solutions, you move to the Execution PlayBox, using your instincts and gut-feel to think and feel your way to a decision.
-Once you have the decision, you now shift to a consensus socializer style, as you need to sell your ideas throughout the organization.
+As you have the decision, you now shift to a consensus socializer style, as you need to sell your ideas throughout the organization.
 Finally, after gaining approval, you become the taskmaster who gets it done by staying organized, hits key milestones, and pushes people to deliver.
-As in the golf analogy, avoid revisiting your strategy while you moving through the Execution PlayBox stage.
+As in the golf analogy, avoid revisiting your strategy while you are on your final swing.